colinhiggs/pyramid-jsonapi/README.md

 # pyramid-jsonapi

-Create a [JSON-API](http://jsonapi.org/) standard api from a database using the sqlAlchemy ORM and pyramid framework.
+Create a [JSON-API](http://jsonapi.org/) standard API from a database using the sqlAlchemy ORM and pyramid framework.

 # Status